university-of-york/uoy-config-funnelback-courses/README.md

 ### Collection
 A Funnelback collection is a set of data that can be searched.
-It is possible for collections to contain other collections, as the york-uni-web main York collection contains others.
+It is possible for collections to contain other collections, as the york-uni-campusmap collection contains others.

 The course collection is called *york-uni-courses*.